Skip to main content

 Types of knowledge management

-The five types of knowledge management are explicit, implicit, tacit, declarative, and procedural.
+Five icons represent the five types of knowledge management: explicit, implicit, tacit, declarative, and procedural.

-• Explicit knowledge is structured information that’s easy to document, share, and learn.
-An example of explicit knowledge includes a report containing call center performance metrics.
+• Explicit knowledge is structured information that’s easy to document, share, and learn from—like a report containing call center performance metrics.

-• Implicit knowledge is the application of learned (explicit) knowledge.
-An example of implicit knowledge includes a webinar about video conferencing software and then trying it out with clients.
+• Implicit knowledge is the application of learned (explicit) knowledge, such as watching a webinar about video conferencing software and then trying it out with clients.

-• Tacit knowledge is information gained through experience or intuition.
-An example of tacit knowledge includes knowing that a customer likes to chat about baseball before placing their order.
+• Tacit knowledge is information gained through experience or intuition, like knowing a customer enjoys chatting about baseball before placing their order.

-• Declarative knowledge is factual information or static principles.
-An example of declarative knowledge includes the date your company was founded.
+• Declarative knowledge is factual information or static principles, such as the date your company was founded.

-• Procedural knowledge is information describing how to do something.
-An example of procedural knowledge includes how-to articles about setting up your email on a new device.
+• Procedural knowledge is information that describes how to do something, like how-to articles about setting up your email on a new device.

-Typically, you’ll want to capture and share these types of knowledge with your employees and customers.
-Here are some knowledge management examples as applied by employees and customers.
+Typically, you’ll want to capture and share these types of knowledge management with your employees and customers.

 Knowledge management process overview

-Creating an organizational culture around knowledge management starts with building a formal process.
+Creating a company-wide culture around knowledge management starts with building a formal process.
 Here are the five key steps:

 • Knowledge creation